totallynotdavid/megaloader/scripts/readme.md

 ## generate-logo.py

-Generates the project logo using Python PIL.
+Generates the project logo as an SVG.

 ```bash
 mise run generate-logo
 ```

-Outputs `assets/logo.png` in the root directory.
+Outputs `assets/logo.svg` in the root directory.

 ## Future scripts